 Best time to visit Bunaken National Park

 Bunaken is almost an all-year round destination!
 The dry season is from May to October, where the water visibility is at its best.
 The rainy season starts from November and lasts till April, but the monsoon is much less pronounced here than in other parts of Southeast Asia.
-The rains can affect water visibility, but snorkelling and diving can be enjoyed all year round here.
+The rains can affect water visibility, but snorkeling and diving can be enjoyed all year round here.

 Money Saving Tips

 - If you are a snorkeller – Bring your gear, and hop onto one of the dive boats for the day!
 We paid 50,000 IDR per person at Panorama Dive Resort and snorkelled alongside the dive group at 4 different locations.

 - Opt for a budget dive resort or a guesthouse – That way you can put more money towards diving and snorkel trips.

 - Speak to the locals at Liang Beach – Many of the locals here have their own boats and will be more than happy to take you out on snorkel trips, dolphin watching or even to Manado Tua for hiking.
 Negotiate hard, you’re guaranteed a bargain.